Tiki Barber: Personal life

 Barber and his twin brother were born five weeks premature.
 Tiki was born seven minutes after his identical twin brother Ronde Barber.
 He was named Atiim Kiambu, which means "fiery-tempered king" because he was screaming shortly after his birth.
-Ronde was a cornerback who played for the Tampa Bay Buccaneers and won Super Bowl XXXVII against the Oakland Raiders.
+Ronde was a cornerback who played for the Tampa Bay Buccaneers, winning Super Bowl XXXVII against the Oakland Raiders, and was elected to the NFL Hall of Fame in 2023.

 Barber is the son of Geraldine Barber and James Barber.
 James was a star running back at Virginia Tech and later played in the World Football League.
-Barber's parents divorced when Barber was very young, and his father never provided financial support and rarely saw his sons when they were growing up.
-His mother Geraldine worked two sometimes three jobs to support her three sons.
+Barber's parents divorced when Barber was very young; his father never provided financial support and rarely saw his sons when they were growing up.
+His mother Geraldine worked two—sometimes three—jobs to support her three sons.
 He has an older brother, Tarik Barber.

 Barber married his University of Virginia sweetheart Virginia Cha Barber on May 15, 1999, and the couple resided on the Upper East Side New York City with Cha's parents living in an en suite.
 Cha—of Korean and Vietnamese descent—was a fashion publicist for Zegna, a men's designer-clothing label.
 They have two sons, A.J.
 (Atiim Kiambu Junior), born July 8, 2002, and Chason, born March 18, 2004; and twin daughters Riley and Ella, born May 24, 2010.

 On April 5, 2010, while Cha was seven months pregnant with their twin daughters, it was announced that Barber and his wife were separating after 11 years of marriage.
 It later became public that Barber had been cheating on Cha with 23-year-old Traci Lynn Johnson, whom he met while she was an NBC intern and he worked on the Today show.
-Johnson had babysat his and Barber's sons.
+Johnson had babysat Barber's sons.

-In the May 30, 2011 issue of Sports Illustrated, Barber described hiding out with Johnson in his agent Mark Lepselter's attic so that he would not get caught.
+In the May 30, 2011, issue of Sports Illustrated, Barber described hiding out with Johnson in his agent Mark Lepselter's attic so that he would not get caught.
 Barber was quoted as saying that "Lep's Jewish, and it was like a reverse Anne Frank thing."
 Barber's comments were quickly condemned by New York Post sports columnist Mike Vaccaro.

 Just eight days after his divorce from Cha was final, on July 20, 2012, Barber and Johnson married in a simple civil ceremony in a New York courtroom.
 Johnson gave birth to their daughter Brooklyn on December 27, 2013.
-In July 2016 their second daughter, and Tiki's sixth child, Teagan, was born.
+In July 2016, their second daughter, and Barber's sixth child, Teagan, was born.

 In 2014, Barber supported CC Sabathia's charity, the PitCCh In Foundation, by running in the 2014 New York City Marathon.
 He achieved a 5:14:37 running time.